These are the characters for the series Science Ninja Team Gatchaman.

 - Gang of Hats: One episode deals with a subdivision of biker gang Blackbirds, led by a man Jun had a past with.

 - Voiced by: Keiko Sakon (Devil Star 2, JP), Samantha Inoue Harte (Devil Star 2, EN - ADV dub)

 The all-female assassin squad of Galactor.
 Elite Mooks who are the most dangerous among Galactor's ranks.
 Compared to the others, they are lesser in number.
 They work alone or in small groups, and are dispatched to target specific individuals.
 One was responsible for killing Joe's parents (and almost killing him).
 They travel in cars that can convert into flying machines and are headquartered in the "Devil Star" flying base where their machines dock.
 Their most common weapon is rose explosives, but they also carry lipstick and fingernail bombs, along with machine guns.
 They are commanded by the Onna Tachio (Female Captain), who is really Katse in female form.

-Punch Clock Villain: One episode has Joe meet up with a potential love interest on the race track who turns out to be working as Devil Star #2.
+- Punch-Clock Villain: One episode has Joe meet up with a potential love interest on the race track who turns out to be working as Devil Star #2 because her parents worked for Galactor.
 They end up in a showdown on their respective duties and Joe unknowingly ends up killing her, saddened afterward when she doesn't show for the race they arranged to have earlier.
-To make it even more tragic, later in the series Joe learns that the girl was actually his childhood friend's fiancée... and said friend wants revenge on the Science Ninja Team member who killed her.
+To make it even more tragic, later in the series Joe learns that the girl not only was a Devil Star but was also his childhood friend's fiancée... and said friend wants revenge on the Science Ninja Team member who killed her.